R-Computing-Lab/BGmisc/CONTRIBUTING.md

 By contributing, you agree to abide by these guidelines and the project's [Code of Conduct](https://github.com/R-Computing-Lab/BGmisc/blob/main/CODE_OF_CONDUCT.md).

 Thank you for contributing to BGmisc!

----

-Feel free to adapt these guidelines to better fit the specifics of the BGmisc project.